gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 Underneath the balls of your feet, it will provide resistance against your toes flexing up and making you skate off the foothold – the muscles of your feet will have to bear less of that load.
 Finally, everything extending back from there provides a larger platform for you to stand on.
 That makes full-length midsoles useful for climbers that don’t have a lot of strength in their feet (yet), and climbers whose climbing will exhaust the strength of their feet:
-Big wall climbers who will be climbing several rope lengths in one push and trad climbers who will spend extra time standing on the wall to place protection instead of just clipping a quickdraw into a bolt.
+Big wall climbers who will be climbing several rope lengths in one push and trad climbers who will spend extra time standing on the wall to place protection instead of just clipping a quickdraw.
-Crack climbers’ foot jamming techniques will also often benefit from a shoe with high torsional stability along its entire sole.
+Crack climbers’ foot jamming techniques will also benefit from a shoe with high torsional stability along its entire sole.
 A drawback of midsoles providing this much support is that you will have a harder time getting a big bend in the balls of your feet for when you want to place the maximum amount of rubber on a volume.

-Midsoles that provide stiffness mainly in the forefoot will retain the shoe’s structural integrity at the tip of your toes on small holds, but make it much easier to bend at the balls of your feet.
+Midsoles that provide stiffness mainly in the forefoot will retain the shoe’s stability at the tip of your toes on small holds, but make it much easier to bend at the balls of your feet.
 That means it is easier for your feet to tire out on sustained climbing, but will give you much more technical versatility in exchange.
 We believe that this sort of midsole is the most versatile overall, and the best choice for most climbers unless their discipline requires full-foot support.
 For sport climbing and especially bouldering, highly sustained effort is rarely a factor, but the versatility to more easily stand on a shallow volume or smear on sheer rock will be a big benefit.

 Finally, the most minimal midsoles will only provide stability across the very front of your shoe, just underneath of your toe tips.
-This puts the highest demand on your feet, since you’ll now have to use strength for every aspect of keeping them stable while standing on small edges.
+This puts the highest demand on your feet, since you’ll now have to use strength for every aspect of keeping them stable while standing on smaller edges.
 On the other hand, not only will you have a very easy time smearing, you’ll be able to feel nearly every ripple under your feet, have the outsole conform to it for maximum friction, and even use your toes to grab and pull on small surface ripples.

 #### Toebox